|Nutritional Guidelines (per serving)|

 Chill until set before slicing and serving, or at least 2 hours.

 - Cover leftovers or transfer them to an airtight container.
 Refrigerate for up to 4 days.

 - To freeze Nanaimo bars, place individual bars in a freezer container or zip-close bags.
 Label with the name and date and freeze for up to 3 months.

-If you prefer a baked crust, melt the 1 stick of butter; add the sugar, cocoa, egg, vanilla, graham cracker crumbs, pecans, and coconut.
-Blend well and pat into the pan.
-Bake in a preheated 350 F oven for 10 minutes.
-Let cool and proceed with the second layer.
+If you prefer a baked crust: Follow the crust recipe as written, but instead of refrigerating, bake in a preheated 350 F oven for 10 minutes.
+Let cool completely and proceed with the second layer.